mozilla/legal-docs/firefox_reality_privacy_notice/en-US.md

 ### Voice Search {: #voice }

-* **Voice Recordings.** When you choose to use voice input for Firefox Reality, your voice recordings are sent to Mozilla and Google’s Cloud Speech service for processing to provide you with suggested text.
+* **Voice Recordings:** When you choose to use voice input for Firefox Reality, your voice recordings are sent to Mozilla and Google’s Cloud Speech service for processing to provide you with suggested text.
 We keep voice recordings to improve our voice recognition software and may share them with others

 ### Improving security for users everywhere {: #security }